AshGw/ts-roids/README.md

 ```
 ``TestType`` accepts three arguments: the types you're comparing (``Type1`` and ``Type2``) and a boolean (``true`` if you expected them to match, ``false`` otherwise).
 The resulting type will tell if your expectation is correct, true if it is, else false.

-You can use it however you want, maybe to test a type with your eyes real quick, or,
+You can use it however you want, maybe to test a type on the go, or,
 test using a testing framework.
 Here's an example with [`vitest`](https://vitest.dev)

 ````ts